News

 AI Democratization

 AI is making web design, development, and content creation more accessible by reducing costs and barriers to entry.
-Many use AI to produce large amounts of social media content, aligning with the need for frequent posting to satisfy social media algorithms.
-AI offers a potentially more efficient solution to the time and resource demands of constant content creation.
-It also democratizes web design, enabling users to quickly develop or redesign websites without needing designers or developers.
+Many businesses use AI to produce large amounts of social media content, aligning with the need for frequent posting to satisfy social media algorithms.
+AI also democratizes web design, enabling users to quickly develop or redesign websites without needing designers or developers.

 Hyperpersonalization